 2. Your codebase ready for analysis

-If you haven’t set up Assembly yet, refer to our Quickstart Guide for quickstart instructions.
+If you haven’t set up Factory yet, refer to our Quickstart Guide for quickstart instructions.

 Importing Your Code